leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 ##### 3.4.3.1.
 Procedures for Full Implementations

-There may be certain situations where the offerer receives an SDP answer that lacks ICE candidates although the initial answer did.
-One example of such an "unexpected" answer might be happen when an ICE-unaware B2BUA introduces a media server during call hold using 3rd party call-control procedures.
+There may be certain situations where the offerer receives an SDP answer that lacks ICE candidates although the initial answer included them.
+One example of such an "unexpected" answer might be happen when an ICE-unaware Back-to-Back User Agent (B2BUA) introduces a media server during call hold using 3rd party call-control procedures.
 Omitting further details how this is done, this could result in an answer being received at the holding UA that was constructed by the B2BUA.
 With the B2BUA being ICE-unaware, that answer would not include ICE candidates.

 Receiving an answer without ICE attributes in this situation might be unexpected, but would not necessarily impair the user experience.

-When the offerer receives an answer indicating support for ICE, the offer performs on of the following actions:
+When the offerer receives an answer indicating support for ICE, the offer performs one of the following actions:

 *  If the offer was a restart, the agent MUST perform ICE restart procedures as specified in Section 3.4.3.1.1